RakhithJK/libretro-Lakka-LibreELEC-wiki/Why-Lakka.md

 [Learn more about the systems that Lakka supports](Hardware-support#which-systems-are-supported).

-## Built on OpenELEC
+## Built on LibreELEC

-Lakka is based on OpenELEC, which provides a number of advantages:
+Lakka is based on LibreELEC, which provides a number of advantages:

- * A 200mb read-only filesystem you cannot break even with root access.
+ * A 300mb read-only filesystem you cannot break even with root access.
  * A rock solid update system not based on packages, the whole filesystem and kernel are downloaded and replace the actual system.
  * Cross-compilation: Compiling the whole project including the Linux kernel takes about 2 hours on a good PC.
  * No useless extra packages, we strictly include the dependancy tree of RetroArch.